 He finds his greatest joy in making the Arctic nature and stunning landscapes accessible to people that would otherwise remain inaccessible to them.
 He brings them closer to the beauty and fragility of the ecosystem.

-Office manager & Guide
+Office & Guide

 Fabienne was born and raised in Switzerland - near Zurich.
 From an early age she spent a lot of time in nature.
 Skiing and snowboarding or hiking and climbing in the Alps.
 The perfect balance to her everyday life with education, work and synchronized skating.